Top 10 Cons & Disadvantages of PayPal

 Example: A small business owner selling handmade products online found that PayPal’s fees cut into their already slim profit margins.
 On a $100 sale, they ended up paying $3.20 in fees.

 Solution: To resolve this issue, users could explore alternative payment processors with lower fees or negotiate a lower rate with PayPal if they process a high volume of transactions.
+For a more detailed understanding, you can refer to the complete guide to PayPal fees and charges.

 Disadvantage #2: Account Freezing and Withholding Funds